evgueni-ovtchinnikov/raleigh/README.md

 ### Documentation

-Basic usage of the package is briefly described in the docstrings of modules in _interfaces_ and _examples_.
-Advanced users will find the description of basic principles of RALEIGH's design in _core_ module _solver_.
+Documenting RALEIGH is still _work in progress_ at the moment due to the large size of the package and other commitments of the author.
+Basic usage of the package is briefly described in the docstrings of modules in `interfaces` and `examples`.
+Advanced users will find the description of basic principles of RALEIGH's design in `core` module `solver`.

 The mathematical and numerical aspects of the algorithm implemented by RALEIGH are described in the papers by E. E. Ovtchinnikov in J. Comput.
 Phys.
 227:9477-9497 and SIAM Numer.
 Anal.
 46:2567-2619.